How do I find the zoning designation of my property?

 Where can I find information on landscape/perimeter buffers?

 These buffers are primarily located on the outer edge of developed properties.
 The purpose of the buffer is to aesthetically preserve the character and quality of life in the community, and functions as a boundary between property uses.
 All buffers, no matter what type, are protected in the corporate limits and extra territorial jurisdiction, and enforceable according to the Land Development Ordinance.
-For more information, contact the Planning Department at (919) 469-4046.
+For more information, call 311 or (919) 469-4000.